Alexisbol/ada-template-website/.ipynb_checkpoints/README-checkpoint.md

     alt="volatility standard deviation"
   >
   <p style="margin:8px 0 0;font-style:italic;font-size:0.95em;">
-    Equivalent definition of volatility as the standard deviation of daily returns.
+    Equivalent definition of volatility as the dispersion of daily returns.
   </p>
 </blockquote>

 <p>
 A key methodological point is confounding: the Fed tends to move during stress, and stress raises volatility everywhere.
 So to avoid attributing broad fear to policy, you control for VXN, which captures market-wide risk sentiment.
 </p>

 <h3>Method</h3>